WiredPhysics/Youtube-Videos/README.md

       Check out the [YouTube channel](https://www.youtube.com/c/TheoremofBeethoven) and [GitHub repo](https://github.com/Elteoremadebeethoven/AnimationsWithManim)
 3. ManimCommunity version: Check out the [tutorials](https://docs.manim.community/en/v0.3.0/tutorials.html) on their [website](https://www.manim.community/)

 **Note**: The library Manim is open source and licensed under MIT license.
-The codes in this repository are only to be used for [Warptron](https://www.youtube.com/c/WackyPhysics).
+The codes in this repository are only to be used for [Warptron](https://www.youtube.com/c/WackyPhysics) and [Posts](https://warptron.substack.com).

 Copyright &copy; 2021 Warptron